ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/midterm_unit5.rst

    :answer_a: I only
    :answer_b: I and II only
    :answer_c: I and III only
-   :answer_d: IV
+   :answer_d: I, II, and III
+   :answer_e: II and III only
    :correct: d
-   :feedback_a: It's true that the local variables can be declared in the body of constructors and methods, but II,III are also true about local variables.
+   :feedback_a: It's true that the local variables can be declared in the body of constructors and methods, but there are other options that are also true about local variables.
-   :feedback_b: Static methods cannot call non-static methods, so III is false.
+   :feedback_b: Both I and II are true but III is also true regarding local variables.
    :feedback_c: Both I and III are true but II is also true regarding local variables.
    :feedback_d: Correct!
 All of the above are true.
+   :feedback_e: Both of these are true but I is also true.

    Which of the following statements are TRUE about local variables?

    .. code-block:: java

       I.   Local variables can be declared in the body of constructors and methods.
       II.
 Local variables may only be used within the constructor or method and cannot be declared to be public or private.
       III.
 When there is a local variable with the same name as an instance variable, the variable name will refer to the local variable instead of the instance variable.
-      IV.
-All of the above.

 .. mchoice:: mid_1_9
-   :answer_a: I and II
+   :answer_a: I and II only
-   :answer_b: V
+   :answer_b: I, II, and III
-   :answer_c: I,II and IV
+   :answer_c: I and III only
-   :answer_d: I and III
+   :answer_d: I only
+   :answer_e: III only
    :correct: c
-   :feedback_a: Both I and II are true about static methods, but IV is also true.
+   :feedback_a: Static methods cannot acccess instance variables.
+They can only access static variables.
-   :feedback_b: Static methods cannot call non-static methods, so III is false.
+   :feedback_b: Static methods cannot acccess instance variables.
+They can only access static variables.
    :feedback_c: Correct!
-I, II, and IV are true.
+I and III are true, but static methods cannot acccess instance variables.
+They can only access static variables.
-   :feedback_d: I is true, but III is not true.
-Static methods cannot call non-static methods.
+   :feedback_d: I is true, but there is another option that is true too.
+   :feedback_e: III is true, but there is another option that is true too.

-   Which of the following statements are TRUE about Static methods?
+   Which of the following statements are TRUE about **static** methods?

    .. code-block:: java

-      I.   Static methods and variables include the keyword static before their name in the header or declaration.
-They can be public or private.
+      I.   Static methods and variables include the keyword static before their name in the header or declaration and can be public or private.
       II.
-Static methods cannot access or change the values of instance variables, but they can access or change the values of static variables.
+Static methods can access or change the values of instance variables.
       III.
-Static methods can call non-static methods.
-      IV.
 Static methods are associated with the class, not objects of the class.
-      V.   All of the above.

 .. mchoice:: mid_1_10
    :answer_a: var1 = 0, var2 = 2